-How is it possible to represent a tragic event like this, where a combination of a hostile natural environment, global labour markets, illegal migration, criminal gangsters and different cultures coalesce to produce a violent and unimaginable catastrophe.
+How is it possible to represent a tragic event like the Morecambe Bay Tragedy, where a combination of a hostile natural environment, global labour markets, illegal migration, criminal gangsters and different cultures coalesce to produce a violent and unimaginable catastrophe.
 One approach was taken by Nick Broomfield in his film Ghosts which uses a realist drama documentary to follow Ai Qin, a young girl who pays £20,000 to be smuggled to Britain to support her family.

 The British filmmaker and artist Issac Julien takes a different approach.
 His installation ‘Ten Thousand Waves’ avoids realism and linear narrative because, as he explains, ‘I always think, ‘Realism – why bother?’
 There are other more fruitful approaches’.
 Using nine cinema screens, arranged at angles around a dark space in which viewers are free to wander, Julien projects moving images and sounds that connect Morecambe Bay, Britain and China.
 The result is beautiful, arresting and saturated with a quiet anger.

 The installation starts with images of waves and aerial scenes of Morecambe Bay, together with the confused and painful recordings of emergency responders urgently talking to one another.
 The installation then rapidly moves onto re-enactments of famous Chinese films, urban scenes from the business district of Shanghai and stock footage of Cultural Revolution era parades.